Ministry of Awqaf and Islamic Affairs (Qatar): Islamweb

+Qatari Almanac

+First published in 1957–58 by Sheikh Abdullah bin Ibrahim Al Ansari, the Qatari Almanac is an annual almanac offering invaluable insights into prayer timings, seasonal weather patterns, and local celestial navigation across the Persian Gulf region.
+After Al-Ansari's death in 1989, the Ministry took over the publication of the almanac due to its importance in defining the proper time for acts of worship and Islamic holidays.

 Investments

 The Ministry has invested heavily in the construction of the cultural center and a large number of mosques, but also holds shares in various Qatari corporations including Al Jazeera Finance, a Sharia-compliant financial institution established in 1989.

 Controversy

 Former minister Mohammad Abd al-Latif al-Mana was dismissed from the cabinet in 2005 following allegations that he had been involved in the illegal trading of Qatar Natural Gas Transport Company shares.
 Mohammad Abd al-Latif al-Mana was also a co-founder of Retaj Marketing and Project Management in which the Ministry still owns a 20% stake.